RWTH-EBC/ci_templates/README.md

 ### `fiware_tests.yml`
 - Run unittests with a FIWARE platform inside the CI job.
 - This workflow is NOT INCLUDED by default
-- It requires to provide `docker-compose.yml` resides in your project repository.
+- It requires a `docker-compose.yml` that resides in your project repository.
 A possible structure in your repository is:
 ```
 .
 ├── .github/workflows/my_workflow.yml   <-- your workflow that uses the fiware_tests.yml